Baroque Music in 415 Hz: Bach's Czech Contemporaries

-It is possible to take part in the chamber music or only to engage in the Intermedii and to 'have time off' during the remaining time.
+It is possible only to take part in the chamber music or only to engage in the Intermedii and to 'have time off' during the remaining time.

 The sheet music of commonly available repertoire is usually provided by the participants themselves.
-More uncommon repertoire and scores of King Arthur are provided by La Pellegrina, usually in the form of a PDF sent by E-mail, which the participants are supposed to print out themselves and bring to the course.
+More uncommon repertoire and scores of the Intermedii are provided by La Pellegrina, usually in the form of a PDF sent by E-mail, which the participants are supposed to print out themselves and bring to the course.

 There is room for up to 20 experienced singers.
 To qualify you must meet the following requirements: